VoxaAI/voxa/docs/voxa-platform.rst

 Alexa
 -------

-The Alexa Platform let's you use Voxa with Alexa
+The Alexa Platform allows you to use Voxa with Alexa

 .. code-block:: javascript